PRBC was built to be safe and secure.

 Your trust is a privilege and a responsibility that is our first priority, every day.
 Below is a summary of the measures and technologies that PRBC put in place to protect your identity and your financial information.

-PCI DSS is the Payment Card Industry Data Security Standard, and it is a worldwide standard that was set up to help businesses process card payments securely and reduce card fraud.
-The way it does this is through tight controls surrounding the storage, transmission and processing of cardholder data that businesses handle.
-PCI DSS is intended to protect sensitive cardholder data and it contains 12 high level requirements that PRBC adheres to.
+PCI DSS is the Payment Card Industry Data Security Standard, a worldwide standard that was set up to help businesses process card payments securely and reduce card fraud.
+PCI DSS does this through tight controls surrounding the storage, transmission and processing of cardholder data that businesses handle.

 PRBC makes sure to encrypt all of your credentials using 256-bit AES standards.
-This is the same standards that have been adopted by the U.S. Government and is now used worldwide.
+This is the same standards that have been adopted by the U.S. Government and are now used worldwide.

 Take steps to safeguard your information to help protect yourself from identity theft.
 MicroBilt takes steps to protect you from identity theft by:

 - Utilizing user identification and authentication procedures before permitting access to PRBC;

 - Creating a secure transmission connection to PRBC.
 You will see the security padlock in your browser’s frame indicating that it’s a secure site;

 - Ensuring our employees are trained to safeguard your information.

 You can also help protect your identity and account information.
 Here are a few steps to remember: